influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/monitor-your-cluster.md

 title: Monitor your cluster
 seotitle: Monitor your InfluxDB Cloud Dedicated cluster
 description: >
-  Use the Grafana dashboard provided by InfluxData to monitor your InfluxDB Cloud Dedicated cluster.
+  Use the Grafana observability dashboard provided by InfluxData to monitor your InfluxDB Cloud Dedicated cluster.
 menu:
   influxdb_cloud_dedicated: